-In reviewing the approach, reviewers will provide appropriate scores to the extent applicants submitted a well-developed, comprehensive program approach to:
+In reviewing the approach, reviewers will provide appropriate scores to the extent applicants submitted a well-developed, comprehensive program approach to address the following:

-2.1 Describe a plan and approach to conduct street outreach and provide access to shelter that includes engagement strategies to keep youth safe, help them leave the streets, and provide access to emergency shelter or safe and stable housing on a 24-hours-a-day basis, as well as provide transportation to shelters, as needed.
+- 2.1 Conduct face-to-face street outreach, which shall include the number of FTE outreach workers who will conduct this work.
+Describe engagement strategies to keep youth safe, help them leave the streets, and provide access to emergency shelter or safe and stable housing on a 24-hours-a-day basis, as well as provide transportation to shelters, as needed.
 See Section I. Program Description, Project Requirements.
-(0-12 points)

-2.2 Provide an applicable approach that incorporates PYD and trauma-informed care to support the SOP project.
-(0-8 points)

-2.3 Effectively illustrate a comprehensive outreach plan and describe the provision of gateway services and the assessment of needs as discussed in the comprehensive youth-centered service model.
+(0-12 points) - 2.2 Discuss the approach to and strategies for public outreach and awareness.
+Discuss the plan to coordinate with the RHY national communication system.
 See Section I. Program Description, Project Requirements.
-(0-10 points)

-2.4 Address harm reduction, service coordination, crisis stabilization and the provision of continuum of service linkages as detailed in the comprehensive youth-centered service model.
+(0-3 points) - 2.3 Provide information on how the proposed program addresses the social and emotional wellbeing of youth and incorporates a strengths-based approach (PYD and trauma-informed care), as discussed in the comprehensive youth-centered service model.
 See Section I. Program Description, Project Requirements.
-(0-7 points)

-2.5 Detail procedures to effectively provide follow-up care to youth who receive shelter services.
-(0-3 points)

-2.6 Describe how the applicant will provide street-based services for RHY victims of trafficking as described in Section I. Program Description, Project Requirements.
+(0-10 points) - 2.4 Describe the provision of gateway services, use of harm reduction, and crisis stabilization techniques discussed in the comprehensive youth-centered service model.
+See Section I. Program Description, Project Requirements.
+(0-7 points) - 2.5 Address how the assessment of needs, service coordination, and case management will be conducted, as detailed in the comprehensive youth-centered service model.
+See Section I. Program Description, Project Requirements.
+(0-10 points) - 2.6 Provide a detailed and comprehensive plan to provide follow-up care that best meets the needs of youth who receive shelter services.
+(0-3 points) - 2.7 Describe how the applicant will provide street-based services for RHY victims of trafficking as described in Section I. Program Description, Project Requirements.
 (0-5 points)

-2.7 Describe how the applicant will ensure that all required data are collected and submitted to FYSB through the RHY-HMIS portal.
-(0-5 points)

-PERFORMANCE EVALUATION PLAN

-In reviewing the performance evaluation plan, reviewers will provide appropriate scores to the extent applicants reasonably:
+PERFORMANCE EVALUATION PLAN AND LOGIC MODEL Maximum Points:10 In reviewing the performance evaluation plan, reviewers will provide appropriate scores to the extent applicants reasonably address the following:

-3.1 Provide an effective approach for documenting progress on the project, efforts towards continuous quality improvement, and any obstacles or challenges the applicant may face implementing the program.
-(0-2 points)

-3.2 Demonstrate the specific measures that the project will use toward effectively monitoring the project's progress in meeting the SOP performance measures detailed in Section VI.3.
+- 3.1 Provide an approach for documenting progress on the project, efforts towards continuous quality improvement, and any obstacles or challenges the applicant may face implementing the program.
+(0-2 points) - 3.2 Describe how the applicant will ensure that all required data are collected and submitted to FYSB through the RHY-HMIS portal.
+Also, demonstrate the specific measures that the project will use toward effectively monitoring the project's progress in meeting the SOP performance measures detailed in Section VI.3.
 Federal Award Administration Information, Reporting.
 (0-3 points)

-3.3 Describe how the project will operationalize the program plans and activities as communicated in the proposed logic model.
-Describe the proposed activities, inputs, and outputs that link to short-term outcomes associated with conducting street outreach and providing access to shelter, and include engagement strategies that will be used to keep youth safe and help them leave the streets, such as providing access to emergency shelter or safe and stable housing on a 24-hours-a-day basis, and transportation to shelters.
-See Section I. Program Description, Program Description.
+3.3 Per the proposed logic model, describe how the proposed activities, inputs, and outputs will link to short-term outcomes associated with conducting street outreach and providing access to shelter and include engagement strategies that will be used to keep youth safe and help them leave the streets, such as providing access to an emergency shelter or safe and stable housing on a 24-hours-a-day basis, and transportation to shelters.
+See Section I. Program Description, Project Requirements.
 (0-5 points)

-ORGANIZATIONAL CAPACITY
+ORGANIZATIONAL CAPACITY AND THIRD PARTY AGREEMENTS

-In reviewing the organizational capacity, reviewers will provide appropriate scores to the extent applicants effectively:
+In reviewing the organizational capacity, reviewers will provide appropriate scores to the extent applicants effectively address the following: